Know the Point of Differences Between Android Lollipop Vs Marshmallow Vs Nougat

 Google’s Android has certainly revolutionized the smartphone landscape right from its inception.
-With a host of Android mobile apps, the operating system has taken mobile app development industry by the storm.
+With a host of Android mobile apps, the operating system has taken the mobile app development industry by the storm.
 Since the release of the very first Android version, it has become a favorite operating system to many all over the world.
 Among some of the most-talked-about Android OS; Lollipop, Marshmallow, and Nougat are the most popular.

-The article is going to bring an insight on these major Android versions by explaining the points of differences of the same.
+The article is going to bring an insight into these major Android versions by explaining the points of differences of the same.
 Before we explain the point of differences, let's have a look at these specific versions one by one starting right away from Android Lollipop.

 Android Lollipop is the codename for Google’s Android operating system version 5.0.
 Android Lollipop came with a major user interface built with material design to offer a paper-like feel to the users through the UI.
 A host of other changes include:

 With Android Lollipop, it is easy to access the notifications from the lock screen.
-They are displayed as top-of-the-screen banner.
+They are displayed as a top-of-the-screen banner.
 There were a number of internal changes that were made by Google to this OS.
-One important change includes replacement of Dalvik (Software) with Android Runtime (ART).
+One important change includes the replacement of Dalvik (Software) with Android Runtime (ART).

 Android Nougat is the seventh major version of the Android OS.
 Just like Android Marshmallow, the very first installation update for Nougat was made available for the Nexus phones.
 With Nougat, a series of changes were made for the Android development platform.
 One notable advancement was the change in the operating system and its development platform.
 A multitasking interface was also introduced with this seventh major operating system.

-For Android Lollipop, the basic features are same as the KitKat.
+For Android Lollipop, the basic features are the same as the KitKat.
 The settings for Bluetooth, Wi-fi and location are very much similar to one another.
 In this operating system, most items in the quick setting menu are actionable.
 That means a feature can be enabled or disabled just by tapping the top part of it.

 The quick setting has also been added to Android Marshmallow.
 The quick setting tray in Android Marshmallow lets users add, remove or rearrange specific settings.
 It lets the users customize whatever appears there.
-In addition to this, there is doze feature to improve battery life.
+In addition to this, there is a doze feature to improve battery life.

 Android Nougat doesn’t bring anything new but there is a host of some exciting features for the users.
 The opportunity to set the notification manually is another exceptional feature.
 Customization to the setting menu is also easy with Android Nougat.

-Android Lollipop has pattern lock system making it easy for users to unlock their devices.
+Android Lollipop has a pattern lock system making it easy for users to unlock their devices.
 The smart lock works exceptionally well with trusted Bluetooth devices.
-Pair your Android with any Bluetooth device to use as virtual security token system.
+Pair your Android with any Bluetooth device to use as a virtual security token system.
 The lock Screen comprises of call, unlock & camera icon.

 Android Marshmallow has fingerprint lock for the users making it easy for them to unlock their sets with just the tap of their fingerprints on the device.
-Such a lock pattern allows easy access to the users.
+Such a lock pattern allows easy access to users.
 Unlock and camera icons are there on the Android Marshmallow version of Android.

 Android Nougat has advanced fingerprint lock to protect users’ data on the phone.
 Additionally, “work mode” in Nougat is another exceptional security feature in this OS that allows users to disable all work-related applications.
 Fingerprint, camera, and microphone icons are there in this version.